theonegareth/theonegareth/README.md

 - 👋 Hi, I’m @theonegareth
-- 👀 I’m interested in computer science :)
+- 👀 I’m interested in Internet of Things (IoT)
-- 🌱 I’m currently learning competitive programming and minecraft plugin development
+- 🌱 I’m currently learning Automotive and Robotics Engineering @ Binus ASO School of Engineering
-- 💞️ I’m looking to collaborate on minecraft plugins
 - 📫 How to reach me The Salty Gareth#8406

 <!---